Whatsapp Icon

 4. Cycling: Either stationary or on a safe path, cycling is good for cardiovascular health with low impact on the joints.

 Incorporating regular physical activity into your routine can be a game-changer for managing blood sugar during and after cancer treatment.
-Always work in tandem with your healthcare team to tailor an exercise plan that suits your needs, preferences, and medical condition.
+Always work in tandem with your healthcare team to tailor an exercise plan that suits your needs, preferences, and medical conditions.
 By integrating manageable exercises, you can harness the power of physical activity to not only control blood sugar but also significantly enhance your quality of life.

 Note: The information provided here is for educational purposes and should not be considered medical advice.
 Always consult with your healthcare provider for personalized advice and treatment options.